yiminl18/BLIP-share/README.md

-Run 'pip install -e .' to import doc_provenance in test codes
+Run 'pip install -e .' to import BLIP in test codes